AngusJohnson/Clipper2/Docs/readme.txt

-This is a pre-release version of Clipper2.
+This is a pre-release beta version of Clipper2.
 While the code in Clipper1 (ie versions 1 through to 6.4.2) was functional, in many places it is/was downright ugly.
 This new version is a significant rewrite that should be **a little** easier to understand (though unfortunately still very complex).
-There's a modest performance improvement, and much better (simpler, more efficient and almost complete) removal of spikes and micro-self-intersections from clipping solutions.
+There's also a modest performance improvement.
+And there's much simpler and more efficient handling of spikes and micro-self-intersections with their almost complete removal from clipping solutions.

-This is a pre-release version ...
-SO EXPECT SOME BUGS.
-The Delphi code has been fairly extensively tested for polygons, but less so for open paths.
+But since this is a pre-release version ...
+EXPECT SOME BUGS, even though both the Delphi code and its C# port have been fairly extensively tested.
-The C# port has not been as extensively tested as the Delphi code.
 A C++ port is also in the pipeline.

-There are many changes to Clipper's interface.
-While there are too many to mention them all here, these are some notable ones:
+There are many changes to Clipper's interfacem and too numerous to mention them all here.
+Nevertheless, these are the more important ones:
 1. The PolyFillType enumeration has been renamed FillRule.
 2. The cInt type used for path coordinates has been replaced with native
    64bit integer types (long, Int64 or int64_t).